ARRaj/Devops/readme.md

 docker exec – This command is used to execute a command in a running container. docker-compose – This command is used to manage multi-container Docker applications.

-docker run --name alpy -dit alpine docker exec -it myalpine /bin/sh
+docker run --name container_name -dit image_name
+docker exec -it container_name /bin/sh